 - No annual renewal fees*

-- Competitive interest rates (and discount off your interest rate for automatic monthly payents from your checking account through WaFd Bank)
+- Competitive interest rates (and discount off your interest rate for automatic monthly payments from your checking account through WaFd Bank)

-- Closing costs paid by WaFd Bank for customers with existing home loans through WaFd Bank seeking up to $250,000 in lines of credit
+- Closing costs paid by WaFd Bank for customers with existing home loans through WaFd Bank, or if the WaFd HELOC will be in first lien position, seeking up to $250,000 in lines of credit

-- HELOCs for primary homes, second homes and investment properties (this includes jumbo HELOCS up to $700,000)
+- HELOCs for primary homes and second homes, including jumbo HELOCS up to $700,000

 - Interest-only payments for 10 years